thomasle927858/Practice-Labs-AWS/README.md

 Configure Amazon S3 Cross Region Replication from a source bucket in a region to a destination bucket in another region.
 ## Gateway_VPC_Endpoint_for_S3
 Create a gateway Virtual Private Cloud (VPC) endpoint for Amazon S3.
 VPC endpoints are highly available and allow connections between a VPC and supported services, such as Amazon S3, so VPC connectivity to the Internet is not required.
+## VPC_endpoints_for_SSM
+Connect remotely to the EC2 instance using AWS Systems Manager Session Manager *without* having to use an internet gateway, a public IPv4 address assigned to one of the elastic network interfaces of the EC2 instance, and a security group rule that allows port 22 inbound traffic.
+Create and configure VPC endpoints for AWS Systems Manager.